carla-simulator/carla/Docs/adv_traffic_manager.md

 ---
 ## Other considerations

 The TM is a module constantly evolving and trying to adapt the range of possibilities that it presents.
 For instance, in order to get more realistic behaviours we can have many clients with different TM in charge of sets of vehicles with specific and distinct behaviours.
 This range of possibilities also makes for a lot of different configurations that can get really complex and specific.
-For such reason, here are listed of considerations that should be taken into account when working with the TM as it is by the time CARLA 0.9.8 is released:
+For such reason, here are listed of considerations that should be taken into account when working with the TM as it is by the time of writing.

 ### FPS limitations